Smirnov75/ComfyUI-mxToolkit/README.md

 ##### Reroute (v0.9)

 Alternative version of the Reroute node.
 Parameters indicate the input and output directions.
 Allowable values: LEFT, RIGHT, DOWN, UP, or TOP.
 Case does not matter.
-Shortened values can also be input: L, R, D, U, or T.
+Shortened values can also be input: L, R, D, U, or T. You can also use the context menu to select a direction.

 ----------